microsoft/vision-ai-developer-kit/sample-solutions/VisionSampleToolset/IotEdgeSolutionNew/readme.md

 1. Install [Docker Extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) to Visual Studio Code.
     - `code --install-extension peterjausovec.vscode-docker`

-## Develop a New VisionSampleModule
+## Develop a New AIVisionDevKitGetStartedModule

-Refer to [modules/VisionSampleModule/python_iotcc_sdk/README.md](modules/VisionSampleModule/python_iotcc_sdk/README.md) to develop and test source code for a new VisionSampleModule.
+Refer to [modules/AIVisionDevKitGetStartedModule/python_iotcc_sdk/README.md](modules/AIVisionDevKitGetStartedModule/python_iotcc_sdk/README.md) to develop and test source code for a new AIVisionDevKitGetStartedModule.

-## Build a Local Container Image for VisionSampleModule
+## Build a Local Container Image for AIVisionDevKitGetStartedModule

 1. Launch Visual Studio Code, and select **File > Open Folder...** command to open the IotEdgeSolution directory as workspace root.